tc39/proposal-array-from-async/README.md

 from the lefthand side into the righthand side.

 ## Why the Hack pipe operator
-There are **two competing proposals** for the pipe operator: Hack pipes and F? pipes.
+There are **two competing proposals** for the pipe operator: Hack pipes and F# pipes.
 The proponents of each haven’t been convinced by the others yet.
 The two pipe proposals just differ slightly on what the “magic” is, and thus on precisely how you spell your code when using `|>`.